block42-blockchain-company/thornode-telegram-bot/README.md

 export BITCOIN_NODE_PASSWORDS=password_to_ip_1,password_to_ip_2
 ```
 ---
-Next set Telegram User IDs that are permissioned to access the Bot in the `ADMIN_USER_IDS` environment variable.
+Next set Telegram User IDs that are permissioned to access the Bot in the `ALLOWED_USER_IDS` environment variable.
-Set the variable to `ADMIN_USER_IDS=ALL`, to make the Bot accessible for anybody.
+Set the variable to `ALLOWED_USER_IDS=ALL`, to make the Bot accessible for anybody.

 To find out your Telegram ID, open your Telegram Client, and search for the Telegram Bot `@userinfobot`.
 Ensure that this is a Bot and not a Channel and has exactly the handle `@userinfobot`, as there
 are a lot of channels and bots with similar names.
-Start this Bot and it returns you your User ID that you need to export in `ADMIN_USER_IDS`.
+Start this Bot and it returns you your User ID that you need to export in `ALLOWED_USER_IDS`.

 If you enter multiple User IDs, make sure to separate the IDs with `,` i.e. a comma.
 ```
-export ADMIN_USER_IDS=12345,56789,42424
+export ALLOWED_USER_IDS=12345,56789,42424
 ```
 ---
 Finally, if you want test the Thornode Telegram Bot with data from your local machine, you